lewmoore/ApacheWebServer/README.md

 Due to not having prior experience of Puppet, Ansible or Terraform, I read through the documentation to try and plan what I would do with them in order to automate this process.

 From what I can see, Terraform has can provide an AWS EC2 resource that allows instances to be created and deleted.
 I assume a Terraform script along these lines would provide a base for automating the creation of the EC2 instances.
+Using something along these lines (https://www.terraform.io/intro/getting-started/build.html) would aid in the config or Terraform.